The Impact of Dimensionality on the Stability of Node Embeddings: Experiments

-Disagreement only operates on pairs of outputs, however, pairwise similarity of outputs does not imply similarity within a larger group of outputs $\mathcal{O}:=\{\Out, \Outp, \bm{O''}, \dots\}$.
-Thus, we also consider the \emph{stable core} \citep{schumacher_effects_2021}, which corresponds to the fraction of instance-wise predictions that agree across the whole group of outputs:
+Disagreement only compares pairs of outputs, but high pairwise similarity does not necessarily imply consistency across a larger set of predictions $\mathcal{O}:=\{\Out, \Outp, \bm{O''}, \dots\}$.
+Thus, we also consider the \emph{stable core}~\citep{schumacher_effects_2021}, which corresponds to the fraction of instance-wise predictions that agree across the whole group of outputs:

-Finally, we also include a measure that evaluates differences in the class-wise probability score rather than the pure hard predictions.
-Specifically, we consider the average \emph{Jensen-Shannon Divergence} (JSD) across all instance-wise predictions.
-Letting $\operatorname{KL}(\cdot \| \cdot)$ denote the Kullback-Leibler divergence, the resulting measure is defined as
+In contrast to the previous measures, the \emph{Jensen-Shannon divergence} (JSD) evaluates differences in the full class-wise probability distributions averaged across instances.
+Letting $\operatorname{KL}(\cdot \| \cdot)$ denote the Kullback-Leibler divergence, it is defined as

 where $\ols{\Out} = \frac{\Out + \Outp}{2}$ denotes the average output matrix.